StevenAlexander44/WebRomote/README.md

 Roku (by default) uses HTTP for their [API system](https://developer.roku.com/docs/developer-program/debugging/external-control-api.md), which is okay for most local network connections.
 By contrast, Github Pages uses the secure HTTP**S** protocol, necessary for the wider internet, and most browsers don't allow for insecure HTTP requests from a HTTP**S** website by default.

 # Issues

+## Can I use another Roku device with the same browser?
+Yes, but for now you will have to remember each IP address that you want to use.
+To reset the IP, press the delete key on your keyboard, or clear cookies for the webpage.

 ## Why doesn't this work on my mobile device?
 I'm not sure if it's possible to allow secure content on mobile devices.
 In the meantime either try to follow [Option 1](option-1-download-the-html-file-works-offline), or use an app: